The Phantom of the Opera (2004 film): Plot

-In 1919, a public auction was held to clear a dilapidated Paris opera house's vaults.
-The elderly Viscount Raoul de Chagny bids against Madame Giry, the retired ballet instructor of the theatre, for a papier-mâché music box shaped like a barrel organ with the figure of a cymbal-playing monkey, attached to it.
-The auctioneer presents a repaired chandelier, relating it to "the strange affair of the Phantom of the Opera".
-As it is hoisted up to the roof, the story moves back to 1870.

-The theatre prepares for the performance of the grand opera Hannibal, headed by a soprano, Carlotta Giudicelli.
-One of the dancers, Christine Daaé, recognizes Raoul as a childhood sweetheart and wonders if he will also acknowledge her, but he leaves without seeing her.
-Theatre manager Monsieur Lefèvre plans to retire, leaving the theatre under the ownership of Richard Firmin and Gilles André, who introduce their patron, the young Raoul.

-Carlotta refuses to perform after being tormented for three years by the theatre's resident "Opera Ghost", a mysterious figure said to live in the catacombs below.
-Facing the performance's cancellation, Madame Giry suggests that Christine be the lead actress.
-Christine displays her singing talent and is a massive success on opening night.
+In 1870, a Parisian opera house prepares for the performance of the opera Hannibal, headed by soprano Carlotta Giudicelli.
+Theatre manager Monsieur Lefèvre plans to retire, leaving the building under the ownership of scrappers Richard Firmin and Gilles André, who introduce their patron, Viscount Raoul de Chagny.
+Carlotta refuses to perform due to being constantly tormented by the theatre's resident "Opera Ghost", who is said to live in the catacombs below.
+Facing the performance's cancellation, ballet mistress Madame Giry suggests that dancer Christine Daaé, Raoul's childhood sweetheart, stands in for Carlotta; she displays her singing talents and is a success on opening night.

-Christine tells her best friend Meg, Giry's daughter, that she is being coached by a tutor she calls the "Angel of Music".
-Christine reunites with Raoul, in whom she confides that she has been visited by the Angel of Music her deceased father promised he would send her after his death.
-Raoul, however, dismisses Christine's story.
-That night, the masked Opera Ghost, known as the "Phantom", appears before Christine from her dressing room mirror, spiriting her to his underground lair.
-After the Phantom shows Christine a mannequin of her dressed in a wedding dress he made for her, Christine faints and sleeps in the Phantom's lair.
-This point presumes that Christine has been missing.
+Christine tells her best friend Meg, Giry's daughter, that she is being coached by a tutor she calls the "Angel of Music", which had been sent by her late father following his passing.
+Christine reunites with Raoul and confides that she has been visited by the Angel, but he dismisses her story.
+That night, the masked Opera Ghost, better known as the "Phantom", appears before Christine in a mirror, leading her away to his underground lair.
+After the Phantom reveals a mannequin of Christine dressed in a wedding dress he made for her, Christine faints and sleeps in the lair.

-Once Christine awakes and sees the Phantom, she removes his mask out of curiosity.
-The Phantom reacts violently and covers his face with his hand.
-After the duo has a moment of understanding, Christine returns the front to the Phantom, and the latter then returns her to the theatre unharmed but orders the managers to make her the lead in Il Muto.
-However, the managers choose Carlotta instead.
+Once Christine awakens and sees the Phantom, she removes his mask; he reacts violently and covers his face with his hand.
+After they have an understanding, the Phantom then returns Christine to the theatre unharmed but orders the managers to make her the lead in Il Muto, only for them to choose the returning Carlotta instead.
 During the performance, the Phantom switches Carlotta's throat spray, causing her to sing out of tune, and Christine replaces her.
-The Phantom encounters stagehand Joseph Buquet and hangs him above the stage.
+The Phantom then encounters the stagehand and hangs him from above the stage.
 Christine and Raoul flee to the roof, declaring their love for each other.
-The Phantom, now heartbroken after witnessing the whole scene, vows revenge.
+The Phantom, now heartbroken after witnessing the scene, vows revenge.